sumants-dev/psalm/README.md

 ## Philosophy

 We want to create a world where building AI products with privacy embedded is easy and fast.
 If it isn't easy nor fast, privacy first software won't be adopted.
 Pontus wants to solve this.
+Make privacy first AI software easy

 ## Open Core Model
 This repo is available under [MIT expat license](/LICENSE), except `ee` directory if applicable.
 We have open core model.
 Building in open makes safer and better software.
 We do intend to charge for enterprise features that aren't applicable to 90% of developers.